Habr Je'lo: 1850s Civil War

 The western Mohamed Abokor faction, unified under the leadership of the Nuh subclan (Ahmed Farah, Rer Dahir, Solomadow), advanced with an army against the Musa Abokor clan.
 When the Musa Abokor became aware of the attack, Kite Fiqi prepared his forces for a strong defense.
 He mounted his horse, rode to the front lines, and faced the invading forces alone.
 His efforts were not just to fight back but to persuade the invaders to reconsider their violent course.
 He attempted to halt the conflict with reasoning, urging the invaders to abandon their attack.
 He spoke to them in an attempt to avoid a full-scale battle, and some of his words of caution included:

 Despite Kite Fiqi’s pleas, the conflict escalated.
 The invading forces, led by the Farah Abdille (Ahmed Farah, Rer Dahir), ignored his appeals, and the battle raged on.
 As the fighting intensified, Kite Fiqi’s forces struggled to maintain control, and heavy casualties occurred.
 Kite Fiqi later expressed his frustration and sorrow over the inevitable bloodshed, saying:

 The warning that Kite Fiqi had given came true, and the casualties were immense.
 The forces of the Musa Abokor clan, led by Kite Fiqi, eventually retreated, but the Mohamed Abokor forces remained relentless.
 Some reports suggest that a group of fighters from the Rer Dahir subclan, which had initially joined the invaders, eventually withdrew from the battle.
 The Mohamed Ahmed of the Ahmed Farah subclan soon also withdrew after suffering major losses.

 After a few hours, the battle in the Soocane area came to an end.
 However, one of the Mohamed Abokor commanders, Malow, who led the invading forces and was positioned opposite the Barre Abdirahman (Bi'ide, Ali Barre), engaged in a fierce battle with his troops that day, successfully pushing back the opposing forces.
 Kite, after concluding his side of the battle, eventually decimated Malow's forces, with significant casualties among the Barre Abdille (Solomadow).

-Anti-Colonial Movements
+Proto-nationalist movements

 Dervish movement

 Haji Sudi on the left with his brother in-law Duale Idres.
 Aden, 1892.

 The Habr Je’lo along with the Habr Yunis were one of the first sub-tribes in the Somaliland Protectrate to revolt against the Colonial government between the late 19th and early 20th centuries.
 Among their prominent anti-colonial ideologues during the Dervish period were Deria Arale, Deria Gure, Abdallah Shihiri, Ibrahim Boghol and Haji Sudi, the latter is credited for importing Dervish customs into the Somali peninsula as well as being one of the original founders of the Somali Dervish Movement.
 Moreover, the Habr Je'lo played an influential role after the demise of the Dervish Movement in 1920, with Sheikh Bashir Yussuf and Farah Omar being important anti-colonial notables.